 Besides being fun for play, a bucket comes in handy.
 Fill it with water for rinsing sand off of hands at snack time and for washing flippers and feet.
 A bucket makes a nice carrying tool for some of the other toys or items.

 You do not need a wetsuit for many beach destinations, but the California beaches have water temps in the 60s to 70s in the summer.
-A shorty wetsuit with short arms and legs should be fine for summer.
+You don't necessarily need a wetsuit for summer, but a shorty wetsuit with short arms and legs can keep your tadpole warm.
 A sleeved suit is better for winter months.
 You can sometimes rent a wetsuit if you don’t want to bring one or do not own one.

 Are you visiting an area known for good snorkeling?
 If you have good mask, snorkel and fins, bring them with you if you have space for them.
 You might be able to rent snorkel gear at your destination if it’s too bulky to bring.
 Some hotels rent it out.
 If you go on a snorkeling tour, the company should provide the equipment.
 If you want to hop off on your own, bring your own equipment, which is likely to be much better than most rental equipment.
 (I happen to be partial to my own mask and snorkel, which never leak and fit in my suitcase, but I am fine with borrowing fins.)